Peter Costello: Under Howard

 Costello expected to gain the Liberal leadership some time during Howard's second term as prime minister, as per Howard's alleged December 1994 offer.
 When this did not eventuate, it is alleged that Costello became frustrated, particularly when Howard announced, in July 2003, his intention to lead the government into the 2004 election.

 During the 2004 election campaign, Howard avoided saying whether he would serve a full term if re-elected, saying only he would remain as long as his party supported him.
-The government's subsequent success in winning control of the Senate raised speculation that Howard would further delay his retirement, with the prospect of a Costello leadership succession diminishing.
-And that is what happened.
+The government's subsequent success in winning control of the Senate raised further speculation that Howard would delay his retirement, and the prospect of a Costello leadership succession appeared to recede.

 In July 2006, the alleged Costello/Howard succession deal was made public by Ian McLachlan.
 Costello confirmed the incident had occurred and that he shared McLachlan's interpretation of events.
 Howard denied the claims repeatedly, stating the continued public drama displayed "hubris and arrogance" and that the leadership was the party room's to decide, not a prize to be handed over by leaders to successors.

 Press Gallery columnist Michelle Grattan described Costello's actions :

 Costello doesn't have the numbers to blast John Howard out.
 But he does have the dirt to make him look bad, and he's throwing it.

 Despite tensions between the Prime Minister and the Treasurer, nothing further came of those events.
 Neither Howard nor Costello took any action to remove the other from office, or resign.
 However, on 12 September 2007, amid renewed leadership tensions and a series of unfavourable public polls, Howard confirmed he would step aside well into the next term, if re-elected, and that Costello would be his "logical successor".

 A federal election was held on 24 November 2007.
 An exit poll of 2,787 voters by Auspoll, commissioned by Sky News, included a question on the statement "I don’t want Peter Costello to become Prime Minister".
 Fifty-nine per cent agreed, while 41 per cent disagreed.
 The Coalition lost the election.

-Given the well publicised working relationship between Howard and Costello, the two did not stay in touch after the Howard Government left office.